 If you are a contractor or freelancer, the IRS may be able to levy 1099 payments from your clients.
 However, although they can levy payments for work you have already done, the IRS cannot do so for work you will perform in the future.

 If you receive Social Security benefit payments, these payments can also be levied.
-The IRS will garnish up to 15 percent of each payment through the Federal Payment Levy Program until your tax debt is paid in full.
+The IRS will garnish up to 15 percent of each payment through the Federal Payment Levy Program until your back taxes is paid in full.

-When a home or vehicle is seized by the IRS because of federal tax debt, the item is sold, and the proceeds are applied to your tax debt.
+When a home or vehicle is seized by the IRS because of federal back taxes, the item is sold, and the proceeds are applied to your back taxes.
 Before taking this step, the IRS will calculate a minimum bid price for the sale depending on the fair market value of the home.
 The minimum bid price is usually at least 80 percent of the fair market value minus any outstanding liens.
 You will receive this information and have a right to appeal the fair market value determination.
 This right to appeal involves a reappraisal by the IRS or a private appraiser.

-If the proceeds of the property sale minus the cost of the sale do not satisfy the amount of your tax debt, you will still be responsible for the outstanding balance.
+If the proceeds of the property sale minus the cost of the sale do not satisfy the amount of your back taxes, you will still be responsible for the outstanding balance.

 Keep in mind that the seizure of a home that serves as your primary residence is a last resort for the IRS.
 To seize a taxpayer’s primary residence, the agency must issue a court order in U.S. District Court and prove several conditions:

-If you are prepared to make arrangements to resolve your tax debt, contact the IRS immediately when your property is seized and request a release.
+If you are prepared to make arrangements to resolve your back taxes, contact the IRS immediately when your property is seized and request a release.
 You should also take this step if the seizure is creating an immediate economic hardship.

 You have the right to appeal the levy before or after the property is taken or sold.
 This request must be made within two years after the levy date.
 If the IRS denies the request, you can appeal this decision.
 Learn more through IRS Publication 1660, Collection Appeal Rights.